sirius93/hashnode-blog/cl94zm6lc000f09mh5p9fcqc0.md

 A subdomain is an additional part of the main domain name.
 It is commonly used to logically separate a website into sections.
 We can create multiple subdomains or child domains on the main domain.

-For example, `blog.nandankumar.info` where `blog` is the subdomain, `nandankumar` is the primary domain and `.info` is the top-level domain (TLD).
-Similar examples can be `store.nandankumar.info`. blog subdomain is separated from the main domain which is `nandankumar.info`, and It uses a completely seperate hosting service than the main domain.
+For example, `blog.nandan.dev` where `blog` is the subdomain, `nandan` is the primary domain and `.info` is the top-level domain (TLD).
+Similar examples can be `store.nandan.dev`. blog subdomain is separated from the main domain which is `nandan.dev`, and It uses a completely separate hosting service from the main domain.

-I have detailed more about using subdomains to create seperate sections in the blog [here](https://blog.nandankumar.info/how-i-leveraged-github-hashnode-and-gumroad-to-build-my-website-with-a-blog-and-a-store).
+I have detailed more about using subdomains to create separate sections in the blog [here](https://blog.nandan.dev/how-i-leveraged-github-hashnode-and-gumroad-to-build-my-website-with-a-blog-and-a-store).

 ## DNS Zones